 Would you like to know how you could be so productive that in two hours you could get done what takes for most people a whole day?

 I have always been interested to discover “long-term shortcuts”, shortcuts which will keep me productive and healthy for years to come!
-Sure, there are short-term shortcuts like drinking huge amounts of caffeine, using drugs, pills, energy drinks, cigarettes, but these things will seriously mess up your health and well-being in long term.
+Sure, there are short-term shortcuts like drinking huge amounts of caffeine, using drugs, pills, energy drinks, cigarettes, but these things will seriously mess up your health and well-being in the long term.

 Long-Term Shortcuts outlined here will get you ahead of everybody else, they will help you to get tasks done better, faster and with less effort!
-That’s what you call best work!
+That’s what you call your best work!

 We all have the same amount of hours in the day, but not all of us use our time the same way!
-Have you ever wondered why some people seem to be able to do impossible – run huge companies, have an amazing family and stay fit & healthy at the same time?
-And why some people never seem to be able to get ahead in their lives, do significant changes?
+Have you ever wondered why some people seem to be able to do the impossible – run huge companies, have an amazing family and stay fit & healthy at the same time?
+And why some people never seem to be able to get ahead in their lives, or make significant changes?

 Let’s find out how we can get more out of our twenty-four hours in the day!
 This is where science meets rituals, habits and human psychology!

 - You want to get ahead of your competition and become a true linchpin!